Oollll/Working-repository-training-project-/README_GitHub.md

 # Tasks:
 ##### 1. Create your own repository with a filled file(s).
   - Push your repository to GitHub.

 a.
 Go to GitHub, click on the + icon, and select New repository.
 b.
 Fill in the repository details (name, description, public/private).
-    d.
+c.
 Click Create repository.